-The Ann Mason Project is Entrée's most advanced project outside of Mongolia.
-With the completion of a positive PEA study, Entrée is now evaluating the most efficient and effective way of advancing the Ann Mason Project and potential future programs will focus on priority targets that could enhance Ann Mason Project economics.
-In addition, the Company is considering strategic partnerships, joint ventures and similar arrangements that would help facilitate the development of the project.
-To date, excluding any capitalized mineral property acquisition costs, Entrée has expended approximately \$26.0 million on the Ann Mason Project.
+The Ann Mason Project is one of Entrée's most advanced projects.
+In October 2012, the Company reported the results of a positive PEA study, and subsequently filed a technical report (AMTR12) titled "Amended and Restated Preliminary Economic Assessment on the Ann Mason Project Nevada, U.S.A." with an effective date of October 24, 2012, amended October 15, 2014.
+On July 16, 2014, the Company announced the commencement of pre-feasibility drilling.
+In addition, the Company continues to consider strategic partnerships, joint ventures and similar arrangements that would help facilitate the development of the project.
+To date, excluding any capitalized mineral property acquisition costs, Entrée has expended approximately \$27.1 million on the Ann Mason Project.